XTrack: Multimodal Training Boosts RGB-X Video Object Trackers: Related Work

 \section{Related Work}

-There are extensive surveys on the generalist vision models \cite{gu2023systematic,awais2023foundational,zhang2023comprehensive,moor2023foundation}.
-In this section, we focus exclusively on related RGB-X tracking works, aiming to narrow the gap towards AGI.

-\textbf{Multi-Modal Tracking:} In the evolution of object tracking \cite{zhao2023representation,atom,SiamBAN,zhu2023tracking}, the model architecture has undergone a continuous transformation, transitioning from correlation filters \cite{bacf,kcf} to Siamese networks \cite{SiamBAN,siamcar}, and then to the current transformer architecture \cite{transt,swintrans} that integrates unified feature extraction and interaction.
-However, the performance and stability of object tracking are still constrained by the insufficiency of RGB information.
-Multi-modal information, including depth \cite{he2021fast,yang2022rgbd}, event \cite{zhang2022spiking,zhu2023cross}, and thermal data \cite{zhang2022visible,zhao2021unified}, can compensate for this deficiency and enhance the robustness of object tracking networks.
-BAT \cite{bat} and TBSI \cite{tbsi} have designed a dual-Transformer architecture specifically for RGBT object tracking, while DepthTrack \cite{depthtrack} is tailored for RGBD object tracking.
-Existing multi-modal object tracking algorithms predominantly follow the design paradigm of prompt learning, aiming to establish a unified object tracking paradigm \cite{vipt,hou2024sdstrack,hong2024onetracker,untrack,protrack} that integrates the model architecture for multi-modal object tracking.
-However, learning modality-specific parameters is not the right path toward AGI.
-This drives us to consider downstream modalities as auxiliary means to holistically improve tracking performance.
+\textbf{Multi-Modal Tracking:} In the evolution of object tracking \cite{zhao2023representation,atom,siamban,bacf}, the model architecture has undergone a continuous transformation, transitioning from correlation filters \cite{bacf,kcf} to Siamese networks \cite{siambag,siamcar,siamfc}, and then to the current transformer architecture \cite{transt,swintrans} that integrates unified feature extraction and interaction.
+However, the performance and stability of object tracking are still limited when dealing with complex scenes.

-\textbf{Multi-Task Learning:} Multi-task learning \cite{caruana1997multitask} enables different tasks to be processed through a single network.
-Current research primarily focuses on integrating multiple tasks, with each task having its dedicated tokenizer and task-specific parameters.
-The Meta-Transformer \cite{zhang2023meta} aligns various modalities into a unified feature space, while ImageBind \cite{girdhar2023imagebind} uses images to align data from different modalities.
-PolyViT \cite{likhosherstov2021polyvit} has pioneered the unified training of a Vision Transformer (ViT) backbone using multiple modal data.
-Although these works have achieved partial unification, they still require different parameters for input and output due to the distinct nature of the tasks being processed.
-In multi-modal object tracking, the different input modalities is all image-based, and the tasks being addressed are consistent.
-Therefore, in this paper, we explore a novel approach that models images from different modalities, allowing for the maintenance of uniform parameters across different modal inputs without the need for any task-specific parameters, thereby accomplishing a single task.